Take the quiz

 Class 2 malocclusion

 In class 2 malocclusion, the maxillary first molar is further forward than the mandibular first molar.
-In addition, the upper incisors are often tilted in or out of the oral cavity, which is known as dental protrusion.
+The upper incisors are often tilted in or out of the oral cavity, which is known as dental protrusion.
 The chin and lower lip of people with class 2 malocclusion are often retracted from the upper arch.
-Among the consequences of class 2 dental malocclusion, apart from excessive dental wear, there is also a greater tendency to suffer from bruxism.

 Class 3 malocclusion